-Econ’77, Principal at Burns and McDonnell
+Econ’77, retired from Burns and McDonnell

-Cori Nelson, Mgt Sys'02, is a data analyst at Cerner and lives in Leawood, Kansas.
+Cori Nelson, MgtSys’02, is a data analyst at Cerner and lives in Leawood, Kansas.
 While at Missouri S&T, she was a member of Kappa Delta, Student Council and Blue Key and was a peer educator with UMR TECHS (Teaching Encouraging Caring Helping Students).
 Cori grew up in Bosworth, Missouri.
 She and her husband, Derek, have three children.
 In their free time, they like to bicycle and ride motorcycles.
 Cori also volunteers with the youth program at Holy Cross Lutheran Church in Overland Park, Kansas.

-IST’10, Manager of IT Systems at Boeing IT
+IST’10, manager of IT Systems at Boeing

 Carl Schmitz, IST’10, is an information technology manager at Boeing.
 He is from the St. Louis area and still lives there.
-He is the deputy executive focal for Boeing’s relationship with Missouri S&T. While at Missouri S&T, he helped establish the university’s chapter of Phi Beta Lambda and was the chapter’s founding president, was on the Career Opportunities and Employer Relations advisory council, was on the Business & Information Technology Student Advisory Board, was a Center for Enterprise Resource Planning student ambassador, and participated in an international ERP Simulation Competition.
-He is currently the co-chair of the Miner Alumni Association’s New Alumni Council, is a member of the association’s board of directors, is a member of the Order of the Golden Shillelagh, and volunteers with the Youth & Family Center in downtown St. Louis.
+He is the deputy executive focal for Boeing’s relationship with Missouri S&T. While at Missouri S&T, he helped establish the university’s chapter of Phi Beta Lambda and was the chapter’s founding president.
+He served on the Career Opportunities and Employer Relations Advisory Council, the Business and Information Technology Student Advisory Board, was a student ambassador for the Center for Enterprise Resource Planning, and participated in an international ERP Simulation Competition.
+He is currently co-chair of the Miner Alumni Association’s New Alumni Council and a member of the Miner Alumni Association board of directors and the Order of the Golden Shillelagh.
+He also volunteers with the Youth & Family Center in downtown St. Louis.
 He received the Robert V. Wolf Alumni Service Award in 2015, and makes himself frequently present to students.

 CSci’85, COO of Diba Imports

 Diane Butrus, CSci’85, is chief operating officer of Diba Imports, a footwear distributor.
 She is from the St. Louis area and lives there now.
-While at Missouri S&T, she played for the Lady Miners softball team and was a founding member of the Academy of Minor Athletics.
+A founding member of the S&T Academy of Miner Athletics, she played for the Lady Miner softball team as a student.
 Diane has served on the board of her condominium association for over three years, and was president for two of those years.
-She led the finance committee of Explore Transplant, a nonprofit committed to kidney transplant education.
+She led the finance committee of Explore Transplant, a nonprofit organization committed to kidney transplant education.
 She spends most of her free time bicycling, and participates in multiple charity rides a year.
 She drives a Tesla Model S and says she is “thrilled to hear Rolla is getting a supercharging station!”
-Diane lives with her girlfriend, Me’Shel Riedel, and occasionally Me’Shel’s son Alex, who is a freshman at Washington University studying architecture.
+Diane lives with her girlfriend, Me’Shel Riedel, and occasionally Me’Shel’s son Alex, who is a freshman at Washington University in St. Louis studying architecture.

-Curators’ Distinguished Teaching Professor of History
+Curators’ Distinguished Teaching Professor emeritus of history and political science

-Chem’78, retired from Dow Chemicals
+Chem’78, retired from Dow Chemical Co.

-Michael A. Haynes, Chem’78, is retired from The Dow Chemical Company.
+Michael A. Haynes, Chem’78, is retired from The Dow Chemical Co.
 He is from St. Louis County, graduated from Affton High School in 1973, and returned to St. Louis County when he retired in 2002.
 While at Missouri S&T, Michael was a member of the W.T.
 Schrenk Society and Alpha Chi Sigma professional fraternity and participated in various student organizations.
 Michael and his wife are very active in their church community.
-They donate and contribute to Order of the Golden Shillelagh at Missouri S&T, the Lutheran High School Association of St. Louis, the National Trust for Historic Preservation and Trout Unlimited.
+They donate and contribute to the Order of the Golden Shillelagh at Missouri S&T, the Lutheran High School Association of St. Louis, the National Trust for Historic Preservation and Trout Unlimited.
 Since 1990, Michael has been a regular blood donor.
-To date, he has donated more than 25 gallons.
+To date, he has donated over 25 gallons.